paulocoutinhox/goci/README.md

 1. go build
 2. ./goci -f=config.ini

+# Task options

+Today we support this types of task option to be selected when RUN it:

+1. text
+2. checkbox
+3. textarea
+4. password
+5. hidden
+6. select

 # Sugestion

 Today, only some functions are implemented.
 If you need one, you can make a pull-request or send a message in Github Issue.